DonaldHays/rgbds-vscode/README.md

 ## Features

-- Syntax highlighting grammar
+### Syntax Highlighting Grammar

+A full grammar definition for syntax highlighting is included.

 ![syntax highlighting](https://raw.githubusercontent.com/DonaldHays/rgbds-vscode/master/previews/syntax-highlighting.png)

-- Documented snippets for all instructions, including cycle counts and affected flags
+### Documented Instruction Snippets

+Instruction snippets reveal and document every instruction the Game Boy CPU understands.
+The documentation even includes the number of cycles instructions take!

 ![documented snippets](https://raw.githubusercontent.com/DonaldHays/rgbds-vscode/master/previews/instruction-snippets.gif)

-- A problem matcher for highlighting `rgbasm` compile-time errors in source code
+### Problem Matcher

+An included problem matcher enables Visual Studio Code to highlight invalid lines of code when you compile.

 ![problem matcher](https://raw.githubusercontent.com/DonaldHays/rgbds-vscode/master/previews/problem-matcher.gif)

-- Symbol extraction with doc comments, which appear in intellisense prompts
+### Documented Symbol Detection

+Symbols you declare are detected and populated in Intellisense prompts.
+It even grabs your documentation comments!
-  - Any uninterrupted runs of lines that consist only of comments before a symbol declaration will be considered part of that symbol's documentation
+- Any uninterrupted runs of lines that consist only of comments preceding a symbol declaration will be considered part of that symbol's documentation.
-  - A comment on the same line as a symbol declaration is also part of its documentation
+- A comment on the same line as a symbol declaration is also part of its documentation.

 ![intellisense](https://raw.githubusercontent.com/DonaldHays/rgbds-vscode/master/previews/doc-comment.gif)

-- Hovering over symbols will show its documentation
+### Documentation Hovers

+Hover over symbol references to see their documentation at a glance.

 ![Syntax highlighting grammar](https://raw.githubusercontent.com/DonaldHays/rgbds-vscode/master/previews/hovers.gif)

+### Jump to Declaration

-- Ability to jump to a symbol's definition
+For when you need to see a symbol's implementation.

 ![Syntax highlighting grammar](https://raw.githubusercontent.com/DonaldHays/rgbds-vscode/master/previews/definition.gif)

 ## Usage